Prof. B.S. Murty

 Prof. B.S.
-Murty is an Institute Professor and Girija & R. Muralidharan Chair Professor at the department of metallurgical and materials engineering, IIT Madras, India.
-He obtained his PhD (1992) from IISc, Bangalore.
-After serving at IIT Kharagpur for 12 years, he has been a professor at IIT Madras since 2004.
-He is also currently an adjunct professor at Ryerson University, Toronto, Canada since 2011 and also an associate faculty of School of Engineering, University of British Columbia, Canada since 2016.
+Murty is an Institute Professor and Girija & R. Muralidharan Chair Professor at the department of Metallurgical and Materials Engineering, IIT Madras, India.
+His academic journey started with a Diploma in Metallurgy in 1983 followed by BE from VRCE Nagpur in 1986 and ME from IISc Bangalore in 1988.
+He obtained his PhD (1992) also from IISc, Bangalore.
+After serving at IIT Kharagpur for 12 years, he has been a Professor at IIT Madras since 2004.
+He is also currently an Adjunct Professor at Ryerson University, Toronto, Canada since 2011 and also an Associate faculty of School of Engineering, University of British Columbia, Canada since 2016.

-His fields of interests are high entropy alloys, nanocrystalline materials and nanocomposites, bulk metallic glasses, grain refinement and modification of Al alloys, Al based composites, in-situ composites, non-equilibrium processing, particulate technologies, thermodynamics and kinetics of phase transformations, transmission electron microscopy, atom probe tomography.
-He has authored above 375 journal publications.
-He has published 3 books, namely, Text Book on Nanoscience and nanotechnology, High Entropy Alloys and High-energy Ball Milled Nanocrystalline Aluminium Alloys.
-He has supervised 36 PhDs and 15 PhDs are ongoing.
-He has completed over 50 sponsored research projects and currently handing 10 projects and filed 18 patents.
+His fields of interests are High entropy alloys, Nanocrystalline materials and nanocomposites, bulk metallic glasses, grain refinement and modification of Al alloys, Al based composites, in-situ composites, non-equilibrium processing, particulate technologies, thermodynamics and kinetics of phase transformations, transmission electron microscopy, atom probe tomography.
+He has authored above 400 journal publications and 4 books.
+He has supervised 39 PhDs and 20 PhDs are ongoing.
+He has completed over 55 sponsored research projects and currently handling 13 projects and filed 20 patents.
 His main research contributions are: